Gérard Encausse: 1901 Anti-Semitic writings

-1908 - 1913 Encausse, Reuss and paramasonry
+1908–1913 Encausse, Reuss and paramasonry

 Encausse never became a regular Freemason.
-Despite this, he organized what was announced as an "International Masonic Conference" in Paris on June 24, 1908, and at this conference he first met Theodor Reuss, and the two men apparently exchanged patents:
+Despite this, he organized what was announced as an "International Masonic Conference" in Paris on 24 June 1908, and at this conference he first met Theodor Reuss, and the two men apparently exchanged patents:

-Reuss elevated Encausse as X° of the Ordo Templi Orientis as well as giving him license to establish a "Supreme Grand Council General of the Unified Rites of Ancient and Primitive Masonry for the Grand Orient of France and its Dependencies at Paris."
-For his part, Encausse assisted Reuss in the formation of the O.T.O.
-Gnostic Catholic Church as a child of l'Église Gnostique de France, thus forming the E.G.C. within the tradition of French neo-gnosticism.
+Reuss elevated Encausse as X° of Ordo Templi Orientis as well as giving him license to establish a "Supreme Grand Council General of the Unified Rites of Ancient and Primitive Masonry for the Grand Orient of France and its Dependencies at Paris."
+For his part, Encausse assisted Reuss in the formation of Ecclesia Gnostica Catholica as a child of l'Église Gnostique de France, thus forming the E.G.C. within the tradition of French neo-gnosticism.

 When John Yarker died in 1913, Encausse was elected as his successor to the office of Grand Hierophant (international head) of the Antient and Primitive Rite of Memphis and Mizraim.

 Death

 When World War I broke out, Encausse joined the French army medical corps.
-While working in a military hospital, he contracted tuberculosis and died in Paris on October 25, 1916, at the age of 51.
+While working in a military hospital, he contracted tuberculosis and died in Paris on 25 October 1916, at the age of 51.